Mesutdemirok/FlatmateConnect/replit.md

 The platform features a mobile-first design with consistent branding, utilizing orange accents, gradient backgrounds, rounded cards, and icon-based feature chips.
 It includes responsive card layouts with dynamic aspect ratios, address overlays, and optimized mobile-first grids.

 ### Technical Implementations
 - **Frontend**: React with TypeScript (Vite), Tailwind CSS, shadcn/ui, Radix UI for accessibility.
 State management uses React Query for server state and React hooks for local state.
 Wouter handles client-side routing, and i18next provides internationalization (Turkish primary locale).
-Replit Auth is integrated for authentication.
 - **Backend**: Express.js with TypeScript.
 PostgreSQL is used as the database with Drizzle ORM.
-Authentication relies on Replit Auth and session-based `express-session`.
-Multer handles image uploads, with Cloudflare R2 for production storage.
 The API is RESTful with standardized error handling.
+- **Authentication**: Unified JWT-based authentication supporting both Google OAuth and email/password.
+All auth flows set identical secure cookies (`auth_token`) with SameSite=None, Secure flags, and domain `.odanet.com.tr` for production.
+OAuth callback: `https://www.odanet.com.tr/api/oauth/google/callback`.
 - **File Upload System**: Supports multiple image uploads, optimized for mobile with HEIC/HEIF to JPEG conversion, compression, and resizing using Sharp and Busboy.
 Cloudflare R2 serves as the CDN for production image delivery.
+All upload endpoints require JWT authentication with ownership verification.
 - **SEO**: Implemented with React Helmet for dynamic meta tags, Open Graph, and Twitter card generation for social media sharing.
 Slugs are generated for listings and seeker profiles for SEO-friendly URLs.

 ### Feature Specifications